 Rakia (or rakija) is a way of life in the Balkans and a pretty much unavoidable part of Kosovo travel.
 Some hardcore Kosovar people even have it in the morning, claiming it kills the bacteria in your stomach.
 While I certainly believe that (as certain raki have more in common with nail polish remover than any of their fruity origins), I don’t think I’ll be having any rakia with my toast anytime soon.

 13. Visit a Serbian Orthodox Church

 The Serbian Orthodox churches in Kosovo are beautiful and historic.
 Unfortunately, Albanian extremists have regularly tried to vandalize or even destroy these churches due to the conflict.
 As a result, NATO and local police forces guard many of the churches.
 At the Peć Patriarchate in Peja (the Albanian word for the town, which is also called Peć in Serbian language), you have to register your passport with the police to be able to enter.

 It may seem extreme, but it’s worth it to see the incredible beauty of the monastery – a true Kovoso must-see.
-Of all the things I saw in my week visiting Kosovo, I’d say that hands down the Peć Patriarchate is one of the best places to visit in Kosovo.
+Of all the things I saw in my week visiting the country, I’d say that hands down the Peć Patriarchate is one of the best places to visit in Kosovo.